Ipomoea bolusiana Schinz

 Bloom Time: Late spring to early fall

 Ipomoea bolusiana is a perennial dwarf shrub with one or several stems that grow from a thick tuberous rootstock up to 8 inches (20 cm) in diameter.
 The stems are erect or prostrate, hairless, slender, and woody at the base.
 Leaves are green, narrow, widely spaced, and up to 2.8 inches (7 cm) long.
-Flowers are funnel-shaped, up to 2.8 inches (7 cm) long, borne near base of the stem, mauve or magenta-pink, darker in the centers.
+Flowers are mauve or magenta-pink, darker in the centers, funnel-shaped, up to 2.8 inches (7 cm) long, and borne near the base of the stem.

 How to Grow and Care